 TIPS: In front of the Art Gallery you may take advantage of the proximity of the new Medical School Virtual Museum.

 Leaving the gallery and continuing towards the left until the intersection with Via Duomo, at this point we turn right to reach the Cathedral of Salerno which is in Piazza Alfano I. It is the main place of Catholic worship in the city of Salerno, the mother church of the Archdiocese of Salerno-Campagna-Acerno.
 It has the dignity of minor basilica.
 The cathedral was built in Romanesque style in the eleventh century and later modified several times.

 CURIOSITY: In the crypt there is the stump on which, according to tradition, where three martyrs were beheaded: Caio, Ante and Fortunato, and placing your ear on it you can still hear the sound of blood flowing.

-Santa Sofia Complex
+5. Santa Sofia Church